amnafatimaa6-ops/computational-discovery-lab/README.md

 ## 🚀 Research Vision

-My academic direction is centered on the development of AI systems for scientific discovery, where machine learning is utilized not only for prediction, but for uncovering latent structures within complex datasets.
+My goal is to contribute to the development of AI systems capable of supporting scientific discovery across disciplines by identifying patterns in complex datasets that are not easily interpretable through traditional analytical methods.

-I am particularly motivated by the application of AI in:
+I am particularly interested in building scalable machine learning frameworks that assist in:

-Space exploration and astrophysical signal interpretation

-Oceanic and environmental system modelling

-This work reflects my commitment to advancing toward research that bridges artificial intelligence and scientific computation.
+Understanding astrophysical signals in space exploration Modelling environmental and ecological transitions on Earth Developing generalizable approaches to pattern recognition in scientific data

 ---